Blendify/blender-manual/blender_docs/manual/physics/rigid_body/world.rst

 primary there is created a group of objects with default "RigidBodyWorld" name.
 Rigid body objects automatically are added to this group when you add Rigid Body physics for them.

-You can be create several Rigid Body World groups and allocate there yours Rigid Body objects with *Groups* panel in *Object* tab.
+You can create several Rigid Body World groups and allocate the Rigid Body objects with the *Groups* panel in the *Object* tab.

 Rigid body objects and constraints are only taken into account by the simulation if they are in the groups specified in *Group* field of the *Rigid Body World* panel in the *Scene* tab.